zahradm/My-daily-learning-journey/Jan/Jan26.md

 ## What was the problem?
 How to solve it?
-I add one file on one of my github repisitory online.
-Today, I add another file locally in my project folder, but I can not use `git push` and I got one error.
-So, before I use `git push`, I run `git pull --rebase`.
+I added a file to one of my GitHub repositories.
+I tried to use `git push` today to add another file to my project folder, but I got an error.
+Before I used `git push`, I ran `git pull --rebase` to resolve this issue.